 Carmel College, Westlake Boys’ High School, Westlake Girls’ High Schools, Rosmini College, Takapuna Normal Intermediate School, Takapuna College, Northcote Intermediate, Birkenhead College and others.

 Orthodontists charge an extra fee if braces are broken due to eating hard things.

 At our clinics, the breakage charges (if they occur) are donated on your behalf to a number of New Zealand charities e.g.

 Auckland City Mission, Starship Children’s Hospital, Westpac Rescue Chopper and others…

-Shakespeare Orthodontics are proud to support the New Zealand Association of Orthodontics benevolent program: Wish For A Smile
+Shakespeare Orthodontics are proud to support the New Zealand Association of Orthodontics charitable trust: Wish For A Smile

-This organisation provides specialist orthodontic treatment to young New Zealanders who would not otherwise be able to access orthodontic treatment.
+This trust provides specialist orthodontic treatment to young New Zealanders who would not otherwise be able to access orthodontic treatment.
 Dr Mo Al-Dujaili and Dr Azza Al-Ani are specialist orthodontists that have been offering orthodontic treatment for children through the Wish For A Smile Trust for years.